 About

-I’m particularly interested in exploring nostalgia for the future we were promised but which never arrived.
-My sculptures are often ambiguous, playing with form and scale, being both cargo cult facsimiles of robots and machines and futuristic architectural models using a mixture of found or recycled objects and inappropriately low-tech materials like wood and paint.
+I’m interested in nostalgia for the future we were promised but which never arrived.
+My sculptures are ambiguous, playing with form and scale, using found and recycled objects together with inappropriately low-tech materials like wood and paint to create objects that mix furniture, architectural models, and cargo cult facsimiles of robots and machines.

 Text by Nick Kaplony (Artquest) to accompany the exhibition 'Stream'